canjs/can-connect-signalr/docs/createData.md

 @function can-connect-signalr/createData createData
 @parent can-connect-signalr/data-interface

 @description Creates an instance on the server.
-This is called on a new instance by calling [save].
+This is invoked on a new instance by calling [save].

 @signature `createData(instanceData)`